-Wigram Air base was originally named Sockburn Airport.
+Wigram Air base was originally named Sockburn Aerodrome.
 This large airfield was home to the Canterbury (NZ) Aviation Company founded by Sir Henry Wigram and a group of supporters on 20 September 1916.
 Wigram was a successful and well-known businessman and mayor who had a passion for aviation.
-The base was used until 1995 for Air Force training and was closed to commercial air traffic in March 2009.
+The base was used until 1995 for Royal New Zealand Air Force training and operations was closed to commercial air traffic in March 2009.
 After more than 90 years, the air base closed at the end of February 2009.

 The private flying school trained pilots for World War I and entry into the Royal Flying Corps in Caudron biplanes.
 Two single-seaters were purchased for £1700 and one was fitted with dual controls.
 Before the planes were delivered two hangars and an administration building were constructed by trainee pilots.